flatironinstitute/neuroRSE/site/_drafts/2025-01-06-summer-2025-internship.md

 ![Nemos](/assets/nemos_logo.svg)

-[nemos](https://github.com/flatironinstitute/nemos), maintained by Edoardo Balzani, is a statistical modeling framework for neurophysiology data.
+[nemos](https://github.com/flatironinstitute/nemos) is a statistical modeling framework for neurophysiology data.

 ![plenoptic](/assets/plenoptic_logo.svg)

-[plenoptic](https://github.com/LabForComputationalVision/plenoptic), maintained by Billy Broderick, is a library for model-based visual and auditory stimulus synthesis.
+[plenoptic](https://github.com/LabForComputationalVision/plenoptic) is a library for model-based visual and auditory stimulus synthesis.

 ![pynapple](/assets/pynapple_logo.svg)
 {:style="width:50%"}

-[Pynapple](https://github.com/pynapple-org/pynapple) (Python Neural Analysis Package), maintained by Guillaume Viejo, is a library for neurophysiological time series data analysis and visualization.
+[Pynapple](https://github.com/pynapple-org/pynapple) (Python Neural Analysis Package) is a library for neurophysiological time series data analysis and visualization.

+## Who are we?

+{% assign members = "balzani,broderick,venditto,viejo" | split: "," %}
+{% include people_list.html people=members %}

 ## What types of background are we looking for?
 We are looking for interns who have experience in at least one of: